 The Audit Committee assists the Board in fulfilling its statutory, regulatory and fiduciary responsibilities.
-It provides an objective and independent review of the effectiveness of:
+It provides an objective and non-executive review of the effectiveness of:

-The external reporting of financial information, including the suitability of accounting policies, and the application of accounting requirements;

-- The internal control environment of the Group, including the governance of financial, tax and accounting risks; - The Group Audit's and external audit functions, including an assessment of the independent, adequacy and effectiveness of these functions; and - The Group's Risk Management Framework, in conjunction with the Risk Committee.
+- The external reporting of financial information, including the suitability of accounting policies, and the application of accounting requirements; - The internal control environment of the Group, including the governance of financial, tax and accounting risks; - The Group's internal audit and external audit functions, including an assessment of the independence, adequacy and effectiveness of these functions; and - The Group's Risk Management Framework, in conjunction with the Risk Committee.